 Students declaring ME as their major must have an advisor assigned to them.
 Students may choose their own advisor if they have already built a relationship with an ME faculty member.

 Please note: Since undergraduate students have two full years to explore majors before declaring, the Mechanical Engineering Department is unable to set up faculty meetings or give tours to prospective undergraduate students and their families.
-However, the Stanford Visitor Center offers daily tours (no reservation required), which include the Science and Engineering Quad.
-Other resources include the School of Engineering website, the Undergraduate Handbook, and the Financial Aid Office.
+The Stanford Visitor Center offers daily tours (no reservation required), which include the Science and Engineering Quad.
+Other resources include the School of Engineering website, the Undergraduate Handbook and the Financial Aid Office.

 Engaging in independent research under the direction of a faculty member can be one of the most exciting and rewarding experiences of your undergraduate career.
 Explore our research opportunities for undergraduates.